panther-labs/pypanther/README.md

 Prototyping for large changes to panther-analysis

 ## Local Development
-we recommend using poetry for python environment management.
+We recommend using poetry for python environment management.

 To install the version of pypanther in this repository, run `poetry install` from anywhere within the repository.